 - Charges may apply if changes are requested by phone or counter permit services.

-To find out more read Policy - Camping and vehicle access permit fees, bookings and refunds (PDF, 176KB).
+To find out more read Policy - Camping and vehicle access permit fee and gift card refunds (PDF, 88KB).

 The booking system provides QPWS with camper contact details and occupancy numbers for camping areas.
 This allows QPWS to: